-Your personal tutor (or someone who is standing in for them) will be available to discuss the breakdown of your marks in a one-to-one meeting with you, as soon as possible after the Examination Board has approved the marks and judged your overall performance.
+Your personal tutor (or someone who is standing in for them) will be available to discuss the breakdown of your marks in a one-to-one meeting with you, as soon as possible after the marks have been released.
 They will offer to go through with you any issues arising out of the marks.

 Feedback on individual modules will be given as group feedback.
 We publish the examination questions, full answers and the examiner's report for each module during the summer vacation.